Faculty of Health and Community Studies Council Bylaws (PDF)

 9.0 Review of Faculty Council Bylaws

-9.3 Amendments to these bylaws shall require a two-thirds majority of those present and voting.
+9.3.
+Amendments to these Bylaws shall require a Special Resolution of Faculty Council.

-9.4 Following approval by the Faculty Council, amendments to the Bylaws are subject to approval of the Academic Governance Council.
+9.4.
+Following approval by the Faculty Council, amendments to the Bylaws are subject to approval of Academic Governance Council.

 Approved by Academic Governance Council

 Amendments: June 11, 2013 (motions AGC-08-06-11-2013, AGC-09-06-11-2013, AGC-10-06-11-2013, AGC-11-06-11-2013)

 Amendments: January 23, 2018 (motion AGC-07-01-23-2018)